natanielf/natanielf.github.io/README.md

 ## Check it out here: [natanielfarzan.com](https://natanielfarzan.com/)

 This project started three years ago while I was a freshman in my Computer Information System class.
 Ever since, I've updated and improved it.
-I've learned a lot about web design and [Git version control](https://git-scm.com/) from it and for that I'm thankful.
+I have learned a lot about web design and [Git version control](https://git-scm.com/) from this project, and for that I'm thankful.

 ### Inspiration and Attributions